bcmichael/RNMR-Docs/docs/macros.md

 globals and locals.
 These only define the variable if it does not exist, and can have a prompt associated with them.
 They have the same qualifiers as `DFNGBL` and `DFNLCL`.
 For example:

-    DFLGBL TEMP 2 ;if no global temp exists define global temp to be 2 DFLGBL TEMP 2 'set temp value' ;if no global temp exists prompt for it with 'set temp value' and 2 as a default
+    DFLGBL TEMP 2                  ;if no global temp exists define global temp to be 2 DFLGBL TEMP 2 'set temp value' ;if no global temp exists prompt for it with 2 as a default

 Variables may be also be defined by popping default values displayed by commands.
 Use > to pop to a global, >> to pop to a local, and >>> to pop to a symbol.
 When popping to a symbol the default value must be a number and the type of symbol